mackenzie-norman/CS416/notebook.md

 Hi everyone, I'm max.
 I'm an undergraduate student hopefully graduating in the spring.
 I have no experience with playing music but do enjoy listening to it at least so maybe that will be helpful lol.
 I am mostly taking this class because I watched a youtube video about the tools the aphex twin guy used and thought it seemed cool
 ```
 ---
+---

+# 10-17-2024
+## DFT, FT
+Finished watching all the videos ,
+wrote a [jupyter notebook](code/messing_with_notes.ipynb) trying to generate all notes per octave starting from a base `fs`  I think I want to play with the FIR filter too if I have time.
+Also interested in making the different notes sound smoother from one to the other.
+Added some code in the messing with notes to sort of let me use the top of my keyboard to play notes.
+I need to figure out how to make it play while the key is being held down but it is fun for now

+---